codeturtle00/bird-strike-data-visualization/README.md

 - CI & CD implementation
 - Hosting the database and integrating it with backend

-**Milestone 3:** (In progress)
+**Milestone 3:** (Done in Assignment 3)

 - Add more visulizations (at least 3 more) to show characteristics of the data set
-- Frontend to include relevant Twitter feed
+- Frontend to include relevant Twitter feed (missed feature, see Assignment 3 discussion section)
 - Improve CI&CD: Add code linting and style checks
 - Segragate the database into dev and prod instances.
-Allow the local db instantiation.
+Allow the local db instantiation. (missed feature, see Assignment 3 discussion section)

 At every stage we expect to add tests that <ins>fail on the previous stage</ins> but also <ins>succeed on the new code version with the latest functionality</ins>